14 Cleaning Myths You’ve Believed for Way Too Long

 Myth: Use a Specialized Grout Cleaner

 Harsh chemicals may make grout even more difficult to clean.
 Instead, try mixing equal parts white vinegar with water in a spray bottle.
 Spray the area generously and let it sit for five minutes.
 Then make a paste with baking soda and water and use a grout brush or toothbrush to clean the grout.
-Then rinse with water.
+When you're done scrubbing the grout rinse it with water.

 Myth: Rain Will Wash Your Car